|

 From 1985 to 1994, I was Vice President for computing at Carnegie Mellon University.
 Under President Richard Cyert, the university had a vision of a university that would achieve excellence through universal, high-end computing.
 Much of the support came from the Andrew project, jointly with IBM.
 The strategy to achieve this goal had a technical component (a high speed campus network, with powerful workstations linked through a central file system, and distributed applications), sponsorship of innovations in education through interactive computing, and the developments of digital library services.

 My interest in digital libraries dates back to the early 1970s.
 At Dartmouth, we were the first university to attach an online catalog to a network.
 At Carnegie Mellon, I led the development of the Mercury Electronic Library, which had its campus-wide deployment in 1991.
 Since then I have been part of many of the major digital library research programs in the USA, as a principal investigator for DARPA's CSTR program (1992), consultant to the NSF/DARPA/NASA Digital Libraries Initiative (1994), and one of the creators behind the NSF's National Science Digital Library (2000).
-In recent years, most of my research has been in the Cornell Web Lab, a very large scale project to analyze historic collections of web pages.
+In later years, much of my research was in the Cornell Web Lab, a very large scale project to analyze historic collections of web pages.

 I came to Cornell in 1999 as Professor of Computer Science with the goal of establishing an academic program in Information Science, combining Cornell's strengths in digital libraries, computer science, and the social science that study where people and technology converge.
 I was the first director of that program from 2002 to 2005.